nalpako2027/nalpako2027.github.io/_posts/complete-case-analysis-danger.md

 This is the mechanism by which complete-case analysis quietly biases a study: it doesn't announce itself as bias.
 It shows up as reduced significance, and it's easy to file that under "we just didn't have enough power."
 But when the missingness is entangled with the very demographic characteristics that predict the outcome of interest, what looks like a power problem is also a validity problem.
 The two are tangled together, and separating them requires exactly the kind of diagnostic comparison shown above.

-### Why the imputed estimates deserve more trust here, not less
+### ✅ Why The Imputed Estimates Deserve More Trust, Not Less

 Multiple imputation doesn't fix this by magic.
 It works by exploiting auxiliary information — everything the dataset does know about a student, even when one particular variable is missing — to generate plausible values under the missing-at-random assumption, then propagates the uncertainty from that process into the standard errors (Rubin, 1987; Van Buuren, 2018).
 When the auxiliary variables are well chosen, the resulting estimates draw on the full sample's demographic and academic diversity rather than only the subset lucky enough to have complete records.